Strategy When Drug Use is Reason for a Crime

 Drug manufacturing under California Health and Safety Code 11379.6 makes it a crime to manufacture, convert, produce, process, or prepare, either directly or indirectly, by chemical extraction or synthesis, any controlled substance.

-The most common example of charges under HS 11379.6 is when someone is operating a methamphetamine lab or required to mix chemicals to make narcotics.
+The most common example of charges under HS 11379.6 is when someone is operating a methamphetamine lab or is required to mix chemicals to make narcotics.

 Common California Crimes Committed by a Drug Addict